rafael-yml/VBA-PdfTXT/README.md

 ## Why this exists

 Every VBA approach to reading PDFs either requires a third-party library, shells out to an external process, or relies on Adobe Acrobat being installed.
-This module reads the file directly, decompresses the content streams with a from-scratch DEFLATE implementation, parses the text operators, and returns the text within the VBA runtime.
+This class reads the file directly, decompresses the content streams with a from-scratch DEFLATE implementation, parses the text operators, and returns the text within the VBA runtime.

 ---